Dzyaloshinskii-Moriya spin density by skew scattering

 Within our model, the relative importance of the DM-SD and the RKKY spin density is given by the ratio $\xi\hbar^2k_F^5/E_F\sim10^{-1}$, with $E_F=\hbar^2k_F^2/\left(2m_e\right)$ being the Fermi energy of the host metal.

-The s-d exchange coupling of another transition-metal impurity of spin $\mathbf{S_2}$ at $\mathbf{R_2}$ to $ \langle \mathbf{s}\left(\mathbf{r}\right)\rangle_{\rm DMI}$ (see the Supplemental Material~\cite{SupplMat}) is
+The \textit{s-d} exchange coupling of another transition-metal impurity of spin $\mathbf{S_2}$ at $\mathbf{R_2}$ to $ \langle \mathbf{s}\left(\mathbf{r}\right)\rangle_{\rm {DM}}$ (see the Supplemental Material~\cite{SupplMat}) is

-with $\bar{f}(R_1,R_2,r_{12})=J_{\rm 3d}\textbf{S}_{\rm f}\left[ f(R_1,R_2,r_{12})+f(R_2,R_1,r_{12})\right]$ and $r_{12}=\vert\mathbf{R_2}-\mathbf{R_1}\vert$.
+with $\bar{f}(R_1,R_2,r_{12})=J_{\rm 3d}\textbf{S}_{\rm f}\big[ f(R_1,R_2,r_{12})+f(R_2,R_1,$ $r_{12}) \big]$ and $r_{12}=\vert\mathbf{R_2}-\mathbf{R_1}\vert$.
 The above expressions provide a simple interpretation of the DMI that goes beyond the RE physics, \textit{i.e.}, an atomic spin-orbit coupling rotates the RKKY spin density.
-This tilted spin density (see Figs.~\ref{Fig1} and~\ref{Fig3}), or Dzyaloshinskii-Moriya Spin Density, couples to other local moments via the s-d (or s-f) exchange interaction, giving rise to an anisotropic exchange.
+This tilted spin density (see Figs.~\ref{Fig1} and~\ref{Fig2}), or Dzyaloshinskii-Moriya spin density, couples to other local moments via the \textit{s-d} or \textit{s-f} exchange interaction, giving rise to an anisotropic exchange.
 Therefore, the spin density is the entity that mediates the DMI.
-This intuitive picture is similar to the RKKY spin polarization resulting in the exchange between two magnetic particles.
+This intuitive picture is similar to the RKKY spin polarization resulting in the exchange between two magnetic particles. { The DMI favors non-collinear textures, as exemplified by Fig.~\ref{Fig3}, where a DM-SD tilts the orientation of local magnetic moments in an anisotropic fashion.
+In this figure, the magnetic moments (arrows) point towards the local spin density.}